The Lord of the Rings: The Battle for Middle-earth II: Evil Campaign

 The Evil Campaign follows an alternative version of the War in the North.

 Sauron sends the Mouth of Sauron and the Nazgûl to the North to muster wild Goblins.
 His lieutenants lead the Goblin army and the Trolls and launch an assault on the Elven forest of Lórien while freeing three trapped Mountain Giants.
 Despite heavy resistance, the forest is overrun with Celeborn slain and Galadriel having fled to Rivendell.
 Even Caras Galadhon collapses under the sheer force of the massive invasion.
 The Mouth of Sauron peers eagerly into the captured Mirror of Galadriel for his next attack as his Goblins celebrate their triumph over the Elves amidst the ruins of the once-mighty ancient stronghold.

 Another group of Goblins led by the Goblin King Gorkil attacks the Grey Havens by land and sea.
 The Elven port is destroyed and captured, and the march across Eriador begins.

 The Hobbits of the Shire are chosen as the next target.
 Gorkil's horde manages to crush the Hobbits and burn their country to the ground, but Saruman's servant Gríma Wormtongue suddenly appears with a large army of Isengard Uruks and claims the land for his master.
 The Goblins annihilate the well-trained army and kill Wormtongue, taking the Shire for themselves while enslaving the Hobbits.

 Gorkil continues marching west and besieges Fornost, the fortified ruins of the ancient capitol of Arnor.
 The defenders, consisting of the Dúnedain and Dwarves led by Glóin, crumble under the relentless Goblin attacks, and Eriador falls under Goblin control.

 Sauron launches a concurrent campaign east of the Misty Mountains.
 The orcs from Dol Guldur eliminate the Elves and the Ents that guard the Forest Road in Mirkwood, defeating the Elven lord Thranduil.

-After the fall of Mirkwood, the Mouth of Sauron leads his horde to Withered Heath to recruit the Dragon Lord Drogoth, after destroying the Dwarves in the area.
+After the fall of Mirkwood, the Mouth of Sauron leads his horde to Withered Heath to recruit the Dragon Lord Drogoth after destroying the Dwarves in the area and freeing the captive Fire Drakes.
 The Mouth of Sauron wins Drogoth over by bringing some fire drakes that they freed from the Dwarves to him.

 To finally rid Sauron and Middle Earth of the Dwarves, The Mouth of Sauron attacks the human city of Dale and the Dwarven stronghold of Erebor, led by King Dain.

 For the final battle against the Good factions in the North, the Goblin horde and Sauron's forces from Mordor converge at Rivendell, the last surviving stronghold against Sauron in Middle-earth.
-Eagles, the Dead Men of Dunharrow, Galadriel and her surviving Elves, and the remnants of the Fellowship of the Ring arrive to help Arwen and Elrond, but Sauron (having attained full power through recovering the One Ring from the dead Frodo) and all his gathered forces of goblins, orcs, trolls, mountain giants, spiders, dragons, and Fellbeast enter the battle and completely destroy the remaining Good forces in the North.
+Eagles, the Dead Men of Dunharrow, Galadriel and her surviving Elves, and the remnants of the Fellowship of the Ring arrive to help Arwen and Elrond, but Sauron (having attained full power through recovering the One Ring from the dead Frodo) and all his gathered forces of Goblins, Orcs, Trolls, Mountain giants, Spiders, Dragons, and Fellbeast enter the battle and completely destroy the remaining Good forces in the North.
 With Rivendell defeated, Sauron claims victory and darkness now falls all over Middle-earth.